TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/specification_registry.md

 4. **Testable Architecture** - Enable isolated unit testing of registry functionality
 5. **Maintainable Design** - Clear separation of concerns from higher-level orchestration

+## Separation of Concerns

+The design maintains a clear separation of concerns:

+- **SpecificationRegistry** focuses solely on managing specifications within a single context
+- **RegistryManager** (separate component) handles the orchestration of multiple registry instances

+This separation follows the core design principle: "Each component in the architecture has a specific, well-defined responsibility"

 ## Key Features

 ### 1. Context-Aware Registry Creation